AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 ---

-> **Note:** If devices fail to enroll, double-check your DNS forwarder settings to ensure connectivity to Azure AD endpoints.

----

 ### Part 5 – Verify Enrollment Status
 - In the Endpoint Manager portal, go to **Devices > All devices**